adamantino/ICO_Documentation/docs/source/ICO.rst

 * What is the ICO bonus scheme for early buyers?
 * Are raised funds returned if the goal is not met?
 * What is the founders initial token supply?
-* Allocation — What % are given to team, investors, partners, reserving for the ecosystem, reserving for the company/foundation?
+* Allocation — What % are given to team, investors, partners, bounty, reserving for the ecosystem, reserving for the company/foundation?
 * Where will the money that you raise go to? have an annual budget for the next 5 years.
 * Does a bouty program exists? if so, how is it structured?
 * Are funds raised during the ICO released during some vesting periods or under particular circumstances?